huguesbr/newman_scenario/README.md

 # will run the previous created scenario 'Signup' against staging3 environment (with no extra prompt)
 NewmanScenario::Scenario.new.run(scenario_name: 'Signup', environment_name: 'staging3', no_prompt: true)
 ```

+## How it works

+Beside all the "trivial" Postman collection and environments fetching, it basically scan your collection, cherry pick the requests which match request names stored for a "custom" scenario, create a brand new (local) collection which requests and run this new scenario (collection) using `newman`

 ## Roadmap